UPPMAX/naiss_file_transfer_course/docs/sessions/sftp/README.md

 ## Exercises

-??? question "Use the documentation of your HPC cluster"
+??? question "Exercise 0: Use the documentation of your HPC cluster"

     - Search for how to transfer files to/from your HPC cluster using `scp`.
 Which URL is it described?
     - Tip: not all HPC centers have documented this, so you *should* give up searching after a while.
     - If the center maintaining you HPC cluster has not documented how to use `sftp`, follow [the Rackham documentation](https://docs.uppmax.uu.se/software/rackham_file_transfer_using_sftp).

 <!-- markdownlint-disable MD013 --><!-- Tables cannot be split up over lines, hence will break 80 characters per line -->